AbhishekSatyam96/devTinder/docs/interview-prep.md

 12. Why does `POST /documents` re-read the row before responding?
 13. Trace the abort chain from tab-close to OpenAI.
 14. Why does the documents page poll the list rather than each document?
+15. Why doesn't `express.json({ limit: "1mb" })` bound a 10 MB upload? → [§1.14](concepts.md#114-file-uploads--multipart-and-the-limit-that-doesnt-apply)
+16. Why is `file.mimetype` worthless as a security control, and what replaces it?
+17. Why must you *not* set `Content-Type` when sending a `FormData` body?
+18. Dedupe hashes extracted text, not file bytes.
+Give the argument for that, then the cost.
+19. What does per-page chunking do to a 300-page PDF of one-paragraph pages? → [§2.3](concepts.md#23-chunking--why-documents-get-cut-up)

 **Judgement**
-15. What's the first thing you'd fix, and why that one?
+20. What's the first thing you'd fix, and why that one?
-16. What can't you currently measure?
+21. What can't you currently measure?
-17. What would break first at 100× scale?
+22. What would break first at 100× scale?
-18. Which decision in this project are you least sure about? *(Good honest answer: chunk size, and the eval harness exists to settle it.)*
+23. Which decision in this project are you least sure about? *(Good honest answer: chunk size — and now per-page vs. whole-document chunking, which is the same kind of question.
+The eval harness exists to settle both.)*

 ---